 We’ve called this a magic setting because there is a lot that is going on under the covers, doing things with your data that has never been done before.
 For the very first time, software is tracking your day-to-day changes in fitness across three dimensions – low, high and peak energy systems – based on the training and activities you do.
 This means that Xert is tracking your day-to-day changes in your Threshold Power, High Intensity Energy and Peak Power.

-Imagine that you now have an ability to know much your Threshold Power increased after every single workout, after a group ride or how much you lost after a few days off.
+Imagine that you now have an ability to know much your Also used as an acronym TP in Xert and sometimes described using the more colloquial term FTP, Threshold Power is... increased after every single workout, after a group ride or how much you lost after a few days off.

-A key aspect of this feature is that you no longer have to do any form of testing whatsoever or even generating maximal efforts for breakthroughs with the Xert software.
+A key aspect of this feature is that you no longer have to do any This is determined by the formula Training Load - Recovery Load.
+It is colour-coded on the XPMC chart according to... of testing whatsoever or even generating maximal efforts for breakthroughs with the Xert software.
 Simply ride and train and see how much you are improving day-to-day.

 What does Signature Decay Method mean?